Note that this workshop is aimed at Windows users - as the most widely

 .
 After installing it on your phone and setting up your Google security settings

-to validate the app, you'll get codes as needed through Authenticator - no text messages needed.
+to validate the app, you'll get codes as needed through Authenticator -

 Third line of defense: Security